nwchemgit/nwchem-wiki/MP2.md

 approximations

-  - Semi-direct -- this is recommended for most large applications (up to about 2800 basis functions), especially on the IBM SP and other machines with significant disk I/O capability.
+  - Semi-direct -- this is recommended for most large applications (up to about 2800 basis functions), especially on machines with significant disk I/O capability.
 Partially transformed integrals are stored on disk, multi-passing as necessary.
 RHF and UHF references may be treated including computation of analytic